 Food & Diet

-As a carnivore fish, Golden Wonder Killie needs to be feed with frozen food as brine shrimp, mysis shrimp, daphnia, bloodworms and mosquito larvae.
-Even though they usually refuse dry food, it is worth a try because I tried and succeed.
+As a carnivore fish, Golden Wonder Killie needs to be fed with frozen food such as brine shrimp, Mysis shrimp, daphnia, bloodworms, and mosquito larvae.
+Even though they usually refuse dry food, it is worth a try because I tried and succeeded.

-- Live foods (fishes, shrimps, worms): Most of Diet
+• Live foods (fishes, shrimps, worms): Most of the diet

 Care & Tank Requirements